-Elle Fanning Old Hollywood for Emmys, others in red zone

-NEW YORK (AP) — Glamour was back Monday at the Emmys with some metallic sparkle and lots of bright color as an otherworldly Britt Lower, Old Hollywood Elle Fanning and their fellow stars walked the gold carpet in sticky Los Angeles humidity.
+Waddingham in high tops, Fanning goes full glam at Emmys

+“Up until five days ago I had no gown so Brandon Blackwood stepped up.
+He was in Japan and started rendering the gown on his Pacific flight,” Ralph said.

+Ralph was resplendent in a black velvet strapless gown with orange underside and a slit to her upper thigh.
+She carried a tiny orange purse.

-Lower, from “Severance,” donned a Venetian beaded gown in gold with matching elbow-length gloves.
+Connie Britton was in a goddess gown by Monique Lhuillier in a soft pink, a cape like effect at the back.
+Britt Lower, from “Severance,” donned a Venetian beaded gown in gold with matching elbow-length gloves.
 There were cut outs up top and thin embellished straps.

 “It felt like I wanted to wear outer space.
 I have an appreciation for fabrics, my mom was a home economics teacher.
 I feel great in it,” Lower told The Associated Press.